LilithHafner/Chairmarks.jl/dev/.documenter/migration.md

 Like BenchmarkTools, benchmarks that include access to nonconstant globals will receive a performance overhead for that access and you can avoid this via interpolation.

-However, Chairmarks&#39;s arguments are functions evaluated in the scope of the macro call, not quoted expressions `eval`ed at global scope.
+However, Chairmarks's arguments are functions evaluated in the scope of the macro call, not quoted expressions `eval`ed at global scope.
 This makes nonconstant global access much less of an issue in Chairmarks than BenchmarkTools which, in turn, eliminates much of the need to interpolate variables.
 For example, the following invocations are all equally fast:

 ```julia
 julia> x = 6 # nonconstant global